mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/bodyfat.md

 You have now connected to the MindsDB MySQL API successfully!

 ## Using SQL Commands to Train ML Models
 We will now train a new machine learning model for the dataset we've created.
-In your mysql-client run the following command:
+In MindsDB terms it is called a Predictor.
+We will show how to create it automatically, but there is also a way to fine tune it, if you know what you are doing (check the [MindsDB docs](https://docs.mindsdb.com)).
+Go to your mysql-client and run the following command:

 ```sql
 USE mindsdb;